Back Pain and Neck Pain

 - Changes in the shape of the spine

-Other causes include osteoporosis, arthritis, scoliosis, repetitive motion, obesity, injury and stress.
+Other causes of back pain and neck pain include osteoporosis, arthritis, scoliosis, repetitive motion, obesity, injury and stress.

 Most problems are solved without surgery.
 Only 2- to 3-percent of all back pain is caused by a herniated disk, and only one-percent of back pain is caused by a compressed nerve.